dqops/dqo/docs/examples/stability/table-availability.md

         column_type: STRING
         nullable: true
 ```
-## Running the checks in the example and evaluating the results using DQO Shell
+## Running the checks in the example and evaluating the results using DQOps Shell

 The detailed explanation of how to run the example is described [here](../#running-the-examples).

-To execute the check prepared in the example, run the following command in DQO Shell:
+To execute the check prepared in the example, run the following command in DQOps Shell:
 ```
 check run
 ```